NigelThomas/sqlstream-orctest/README.md

 You can use LOAD_SLAB_FILES and HOST_DATA_ROOT environment variables exactly as defined for the test image (but using the `./dockerdev,.sh script`).
 The same defaults will apply.

 When you start the container the selected StreamLab projects will be already loaded and started.

+The `dockerdev.sh` script ends by tailing the docker log file (`docker logs -f orcdev`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.

 # Making changes to the StreamLab rojects